Blossoms Shanghai: Pre-production

 In November 2013, director-producer Wong Kar-wai approached author Jin Yucheng to secure adaptation rights for Jin's novel Blossoms, which was published six months prior.
 Shanghainese scriptwriter Qin Wen was invited to the project in September 2017 given Wong and Jin's extensive research on the period drama adaptation.
 In March 2019, Wong Kar-wai revealed his plan on adapting Blossoms, by then an award-winning novel, at the Spring tea party of Hong Kong Screenwriters' Guild.
-This work would be the third of his trilogy, following In the Mood for Love and 2046, and also his first television drama series.
 At the tea party, he also said he had been preparing for 4 years and that the script would be completed soon.
 In addition, he indicated that the cast crew must speak Shanghainese.
 Han Zhijie, the vice president of Tencent Video, announced that the streaming service has nabbed rights to the series and that the preparations for Blossoms Shanghai have been completed and filming will start the next spring.

 In March 2020, Wong Kar-Wai arrived in Shanghai to prepare for both TV series and film versions of Blossoms Shanghai.
 The production was originally scheduled to commence filming at Hengdian in July 2020, but Shanghai Film Group president Wang Jianer persuaded Wong to shift production back to Shanghai, promising to buy a filming base in the Songjiang district that Wong was interested in.
 They began to replicate scenes like Huanghe Road.
 The production team moved to Shanghai in August 2020.
 In total, Shanghai Film Group provided over 3,000 props, over 2,900 costumes, and built a 31,000-square-meter street area for filming.

 On August 2, 2020, the series was officially announced at the 2020 Tencent Video annual conference, starring Hu Ge, with Shanghainese screenwriter, Qin Wen, cinematographer Peter Pau also attached to the series.
 On August 5, 2020, in order to recreate the period setting, the production company published a notice in the Shanghai newspaper Xinmin Evening News asking for old items from citizens related to 1990s' Shanghai.
 Hu Ge, Jin Yucheng, and Wong Kar-Wai shared their old sewing machine, wedding dress, and Shaoxing wine respectively as examples.